 How do I apply?

-If you feel that you qualify for a TEACH Grant, please contact the College of Public Service Advising Office to make an appointment with your academic advisor.
+If you feel that you qualify for a TEACH Grant, please schedule an appointment with a Financial Aid Counselor in the Office of Financial Aid to review your eligibility.

 Where can I learn more?

 TEACH Grant Program Overview